Insights

 • Withdrawals for purposes other than the purchase of a home are taxable (meaning that the amount of the withdrawal is added to your taxable income in the year of withdrawal).

-• Once you make a withdrawal, you must close the account within a year, and you cannot open another one.
+• Once you make a withdrawal, you must close the account by December 31st of the year following your first qualifying withdrawal, and you cannot open another one.

 • Parents or grandparents cannot contribute directly to their adult child’s FHSA.
 They can gift the money to their adult children, who can then use it to contribute to their FHSA, creating a tax deduction for the adult child’s contributions.